 Lyndsay Wood, OTD, OTR/L, Vermont-based Executive Function and Real-life Skills Program Manager, is an occupational therapist who focuses on helping students and young adults with disabilities to build meaningful skills in order to reach their goals.
 She has spent the majority of her career working in a private school for students with ASD.
 She has also spent some time working in an inpatient mental health setting.
 Lyndsay uses occupation-based interventions and strategies to develop life skills, executive functioning, and emotional regulation.
 While completely her doctoral degree at MGH Institute of Health Professions, Lyndsay worked with the Boston Center for Independent Living to evaluate transition age services.
 She uses the results from her research to deliver services in a way that is most beneficial for clients.
 Specifically, she focuses on hands-on, occupation-based learning that is tailored the client’s goals and interests.

 Dr. Wood accepts Vermont- and Massachusetts-based transition and occupational therapy assessments.
 Her in-home and community-based coaching services are available in the greater Burlington, Vermont area.
 Dr. Wood can accept virtual coaching clients from both Massachusetts and Vermont.

-Neuropsychology & Education Services for Children & Adolescents (NESCA) is a pediatric neuropsychology practice and integrative treatment center with offices in Newton, Massachusetts, Plainville, Massachusetts, and Londonderry, New Hampshire, serving clients from preschool through young adulthood and their families.
+NESCA is a pediatric neuropsychology practice and integrative treatment center with offices in Newton, Plainville, and Hingham, Massachusetts; Londonderry, New Hampshire; the greater Burlington, Vermont region; and Brooklyn, New York (coaching services only) serving clients from infancy through young adulthood and their families.
 For more information, please email email@example.com or call 617-658-9800.